hucker/tpath/README.md

 **The core goal of TPath is to create a file object system that is property-based.**

-Instead of giving you raw timestamps and forcing you to do mental math, TPath provides direct properties for the things you actually need in real-world file operations, resulting in **readable, maintainable code**.
-In order to accomplish a reduction in cognitive load the Path object was overloaded to have a reference time (almost always set to `datetime.now()`) that allows file ages to be directly measured providing easy access to time information for '`create`, `access` and `modify`.
+Instead of giving you raw timestamps and forcing you to do math related using the low level datastructures provided by the OS, `TPath` provides direct properties for the things you actually need in real-world file operations, resulting in **readable, maintainable code**.
+In order to accomplish a reduction in cognitive load the `Path` object was overloaded to have a reference time (almost always set to `datetime.now()`) that allows file ages to be directly measured providing easy access to time information for '`create`, `access` and `modify`.
 These details are handled behind the scenes and enable property based ages and membership, minimal calls to `os.stat/path.stat` and nearly zero calculations for all file properties.
+The calendar and age functions are provided by a package called `frist` which has many more features that the simple ones shown here.

 ### The Problem with Raw Timestamps

-Traditional file libraries give you timestamps and force you into complex, error-prone calculations:
+Traditional path libraries (like `os` and `pathlib`) give you timestamps and force you into complex, error-prone calculations.
+None of them are terribly difficult, but you end up with all sorts of conversion factors and switching back and forth between time stamps, dates and datetimes extracting the pieces that you need like this:

 ```python
 from pathlib import Path